Danial-Rehman/Customer_Churn/README.md

 # Customer_Churn
-A project to predict customer churn
+A small project for putting Data Science and Deep Learning skills into practice A project to predict if customer churned